Connect with CSE!

 First-Year Seminar (FS 101)

 FS 101: First-Year Seminar is a class that all incoming freshmen are required to take.
 The class is only offered in the fall semester as of now.
 The class is designed to help first-year students transition from high school to college.
 Topics covered in the course will provide students with the tools to be successful during their time here at Avila.
-Spring semester First-Year Seminar will be offered as early as Spring 2022.

 Each First-Year Seminar class has 20 to 22 students, two instructors, and two peer mentors.
 These small classes allow students to build connections and community with their peers.
 Students in the class are encouraged to meet with their instructors and peer mentors regularly to discuss class progress and how things are going outside of this course.